- A dental bridge can replace one or two adjacent missing teeth, but requires modification of the healthy abutment teeth.

 A partial denture can replace one or more missing teeth in an arch.
 There are clasps on the partial that hook around existing teeth to help stabilize the partial and keep it in place when eating and speaking.

-All partials are removable, so you’ll need to clean them each day and take them out at night to allow the tissues to breathe.
+All partials are removable, so you will need to clean them each day and take them out at night to allow the tissues to breathe.
 A “fixed” partial denture refers to a bridge.

 Complete denture

-Like partials, you’ll need to clean your dentures daily and remove them while you sleep.
+Like partials, you will need to clean your dentures daily and remove them while you sleep.

 Fixed dentures are an option for those who would like implants placed under the denture.
 These implants connect to the denture, effectively fixing it into place.